AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planning.md

   -->

   <!--
-  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about adding users to Resource Pools, see <a href="../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md" class="MCXref xref">Associate resource pools with users in Adobe Workfront</a> and <a href="../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md" class="MCXref xref">Create resource pools in Adobe Workfront</a>.</p>
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about adding users to Resource Pools, see <a href="../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md" class="MCXref xref">Associate resource pools with users </a> and <a href="../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md" class="MCXref xref">Create resource pools</a>.</p>
   -->

   >[!NOTE]